sgl-project/sglang/README.md

 The system will manage the state, chat template, and parallelism for you.

 ### Control Flow
-You can use any python code with in the function body, including control flow, nested function calls, and external libraries.
+You can use any Python code within the function body, including control flow, nested function calls, and external libraries.

 ```python
 @sgl.function
 def control_flow(s, question):